Azure-Samples/AzureMITT/README.md

 # Azure MITT - Microsoft Machine Interpretation and Translation Toolkit

-Utilizing the power of Azure Cognitive Services such as Speech-to-text, Translator, and Neural Text-to-Speech, packaged as containers and orchestrated on Kubernetes, we've created an example of how you can take a world class speech-to-speech translation capabilities anywhere you have the need, on the edge, on premesis, or in the cloud.
+Utilizing the power of Azure Cognitive Services such as Speech-to-text, Translator, and Neural Text-to-Speech, packaged as containers and orchestrated on Kubernetes, we've created an example of how you can take a set of world class, DDIL capable, speech-to-speech translation capabilities anywhere you have the need, on the edge, on premesis, or in the cloud.
 There are hundreds of supported languages and dialects.

 <img src="MITTOV1.png" alt="MITT Overview">